-The Nystagmus Network enjoys a long standing funding partnership with leading UK eye research charity, Fight for Sight.
-This arrangement means that funding goes further and all applications are rigorously vetted.
+The Nystagmus Network enjoys a long standing annual grant funding partnership with leading UK eye research charity, Fight for Sight who match fund all projects.

 The Nystagmus Network first joined forces with Fight for Sight under a Joint Small Grant Awards Scheme in 2015.
 The value of the grant is £15,000 per year.
 Since then the 2 charities have together funded a wide range of nystagmus research projects, working together to identify new work which has maximum impact on our community.

-The Fight for Sight / Nystagmus Network Small Grant Award One award to support clinical research to address visual impairment associated with nystagmus, focusing on quality of life or causes (including genetic), diagnostic testing / analysis or treatments.
-Applications are now open and will close on 5 August.
+The Nystagmus Network is delighted to announce that we are again partnering with Fight for Sight this year to offer the Small Grant Award Scheme.
+The grants are available for clinical research addressing visual impairment associated with nystagmus, focusing on quality of life or causes (including genetic), diagnostic testing/analysis or treatments.

 Funding future research